casperjs/casperjs/builder/sources/installation_contents.md

 ### Casperjs installation additions

 <span class="label label-success">Added in 1.0</span>
-CasperJS, as of 1.0.0-RC3, ships with a Batch script so you don't need Python not Ruby to use it.
+CasperJS, as of 1.0.0-RC3, ships with a Batch script so you don't need Python nor Ruby to use it.

 Append `";C:\casperjs\batchbin"` to your `PATH` environment variable.